 Receiving summons for other people or minor children

-If your child is under 18 and receives a summons, you should contact the OJC in writing with your child's date of birth so they can be disqualified.
+- If your child is under 18 and receives a summons — Contact the OJC in writing with your child's date of birth so they can be disqualified.
 You should also contact your town hall with your child’s date of birth, because if the town submits the same incorrect information to the OJC next year, your child may be summoned again.

 Jury duty if you're over 70